MadhavSonone/OilSpillDetectionAndMonitoring/README.md

 🔹 Add **Machine Learning models** for predicting vessel movement.
 🔹 Improve **Oil Spill Detection** using deep learning models.
 🔹 Implement **real-time notifications** for vessel alerts.

----

-## 📩 Contact
-For any questions or contributions, feel free to reach out or submit a pull request! 🚀

----

-This **README.md** covers everything from **project details, dependencies, setup, and how to run the project**.
-Let me know if you want any modifications! 🚢💡